javascript-tutorial/en.javascript.info/2-ui/5-data-storage/03-indexeddb/article.md

 That works most fine of the time.
 The examples are at the lib page <https://github.com/jakearchibald/idb>.

-In few rare cases, when we need the original `request` object, we can access it as `request` property of the promise:
+In few rare cases, when we need the original `request` object, we can access it as `promise.request` property of the promise:

 ```js
 let promise = books.add(book); // get a promise (don't await for its result)